moichim/labir/packages/embed/README.md

 ## Overview

 The purpose of this library is to enable in-browser display and furher work with LRC files produced by [IR cameras TIMI Edu](https://edu.labir.cz/en/ir-camera/properties-of-our-ir-cameras/).
 Main usage is currently in STEM education.
-There is a work-im-progress [Wordpress plugin](../packages/thermal-display) that uses `@labir/embed` for its easy-to-use user interface.
+There is a work-in-progress [Wordpress plugin](./packages/thermal-display) that uses `@labir/embed` for its easy-to-use user interface.

-This frontend library is a webcomponents implementation of [@labir/core](../packages/core) which handles all the underlying functionality.
+This frontend library is a webcomponents implementation of [@labir/core](./packages/core) which handles all the underlying functionality.
 The UI is implemented here using [Lit.js](https://lit.dev/).

 ### Main functions